The World Ends With You

 Yoshiya "Joshua" Kiryu

 Joshua is an incredibly intelligent fifteen year old who is obviously much older than he appears to be.
 He knows much about the Reapers' Game, and is close friends with Mr. H. He reveals that he can exist in both the Realground and the Underground simultaneously, thus being an illegal Player.
 He causes Neku quite a bit of trouble because of this, forcing him to play for a third time because of "cheating."
-Joshua saves Neku from sure death by jumping in the way of one of Minamimoto's attacks, but later returns as the Composer.
+Joshua saves Neku from sure death by jumping in the way of one of Minamimoto's attacks, but later returns and reveals his identity as the Composer.

 Daisukenojo "Beat" Bito